-Accordingly, the pump prices of petrol and diesel remained at Rs 94.49 and Rs 85.38 per litre respectively in Delhi on Thursday.
+Accordingly, the pump prices of petrol and diesel remained at Rs 94.49 and Rs 85.38 per liter respectively in Delhi on Thursday.

-In the city of Mumbai, where petrol prices crossed the Rs 100 per litre mark for the first time ever on Saturday (May 29), the fuel price remains at new high of Rs 100.72 per litre.
-Diesel price also continues to be at Rs 92.69 a litre, the highest among metros.
+In the city of Mumbai, where petrol prices crossed the Rs 100 per liter mark for the first time ever on Saturday (May 29), the fuel price remains at a new high of Rs 100.72 per liter.
+Diesel price also continues to be at Rs 92.69 a liter, the highest among metros.

-Across the country as well petrol and diesel prices remained static on Thursday but the retail prices varied depending on the level of local taxes in different states.
+Across the country, petrol and diesel prices also remained static on Thursday, but the retail prices varied depending on the level of local taxes in different states.

 With Thursday’s price revision pause, fuel prices have now increased on 17 days and remained unchanged on 17 days since May 1.
 The 17 increases have taken up petrol prices by Rs 4.09 per litre in Delhi.
 Similarly, diesel has increased by Rs 4.66 per litre in the national capital.